-The Knox school celebrates 35 years of developing young people in 2017.
+The Knox school has been a part of the community for more than 35 years.
 We are old enough to have a proud set of achievements in a relatively young history.
 These achievements are best exemplified through the successes of our alumni.
 We build upon the work of those who have preceded us in continuing the development of the school.

 We are also young enough not to be hidebound by tradition.
 We judiciously take the best of our history and traditions and meld them with contemporary attitudes and behaviours to position our students for their futures.

 My professional experiences in operating at the national level of education policy and politics through my role as Chief Executive of The Association of Heads of Independent Schools of Australia (AHISA) has given me a broad understanding of school education in Australia and its history.
 I know a good school when I visit one.
 When I first visited The Knox School I could see and feel the quality of its student culture and the positivity of student and staff interaction.
 The Knox School is a good school and it is my privilege to be a part of, and able to serve this school community.

 One of the major reasons I was attracted to the opportunity to lead this school is that we are a values driven, non-denominational school.
 We all recognise the cultural and spiritual dimension of each person’s life and relish the diversity that is our community.
 We commit to the values that bind us into a thriving community.

 Our values provide a valuable template to reflect upon our actions and relationships.
 What we model to others is what they will reflect back to us; how we live our lives influences how others live their lives.
 Others often take more notice of what we do rather than what we say!

 My service to the school community will be based on the school’s core values:

 Achievement – Accomplishing ‘personal bests’ in the world of work, education and personal development.